euro-cordex/cordex/README.rst

     cd cordex
     pip install -e .

-This will install the package but you can still edit it and you don't need the package in your `PYTHONPATH`
+This will install the package but you can still edit it and you don't need the package in your :code:`PYTHONPATH`

 Requirements
 ============